japikas/ctrlx-chirpstack/README.md

 # Build instructions

 [ctrlX SDK](https://boschrexroth.github.io/ctrlx-automation-sdk/overview.html) is needed to build snap packages for ctrlX.
-This project uses latest 2.4 version (2023-12).
+This project uses latest 2.4 version (2023-12) of the SDK.

 Applications are build against **core22**.